jambombs24/Enhanced_and_Modernized/README.md

 After that, drag the recompressed archive into MO2's downloads panel.
 Install it manually.
 In the filetree that appears, right-click on "data" and create a directory named "Root" (no quotes).
-Move the two .ddl files, named d3d11.dll and d3dcompiler_46e.dll respectively, from inside of WrapperVersion to Root.
+Move the two .dll files, named d3d11.dll and d3dcompiler_46e.dll respectively, from inside of WrapperVersion to Root.
 Then uncheck the boxes for everything other than Root: